 Besides, RBI has also cut the Repo Rate from 6.50% to 6.25% in this month, which in turn is likely to minimize the cost of borrowing for home buyers.
 In simple words, home loan rates may become less expensive.
 Not to forget the list of structural reforms that are playing a major role in making the Real Estate sector attractive to the investors.

 Has the news cheered you up?
-For more information on Kolkata Real Estate and that of other cities, stay connected to transventor.com.
+For more information on Kolkata Real Estate and that of other cities, stay connected to transventor.in.
 We are online to an offline platform to execute your property purchase or selling in a hassle-free way.
 With ample choices available on our website, you can compare the localities and prices for shortlisting and then physically visit the property site with us.
 If selling a property is your plan, then we provide you with a suitable buyer in no time.
 For each of these transactions, you can seek our effective legal and financial support as and when needed.